quiltdata/quilt/docs/Catalog/VisualizationDashboards.md

 ### Filter, plot, pivot

 Click Filter and Plot to open the side drawer.
-Drag and drop columns to Group By, Split By, Order By, and Where to pivot, filter, and more.
+Drag and drop columns from the sidebar to Group By, Split By, Order By, and Where to pivot, filter, and more.

 ![](../imgs/perspective-groupby.png)